 "This is good news for the county," said David Carrington, president of the Jefferson County Commission that last year authorized the landmark bankruptcy filing.

-Creditors such as JPMorgan Chase argued that Jefferson County was ineligible for a bankruptcy filing because the county had no bond debt as required by state law.
+Creditors such as JPMorgan Chase argued that Jefferson County was ineligible for bankruptcy because the county had no bond debt as required by state law.
 Like most Alabama counties, Jefferson County only had warrants, a form of debt popular in the state since the 1930s that does not require direct voter approval.

 Cases brought by other U.S. municipalities, such as Harrisburg, Pennsylvania, have been thrown out by other federal judges in recent months.
 The city of Stockton, California, last week decided to default on its debt in an effort to avoid becoming the most populous U.S. city to file for bankruptcy.